 If that is what the client chooses, then we aim to guide our client through every step of the process of making a demand on parties with potential legal liability.
 These include filing a lawsuit, negotiating a settlement, and (if it comes to it) taking the case to trial.
 At every stage, we make sure our client understands their options and knows they are in control.

 Attorneys for Survivors of Sexual Abuse Nationwide

-If you have questions about taking legal action involving an allegation of sexual abuse, then the lawyers at Dolman Law Group and Sibley Dolman want to help you learn about your options.
+If you have questions about taking legal action involving an allegation of sexual abuse, then the sexual abuse lawyers or children sexual assault lawyers at Dolman Law Group Accident Injury Lawyers, PA want to help you learn about your options.
 We have offices on both coasts of Florida, and you can also reach out to us online or by phone at 833-552-7274.
 Contact us today to schedule your confidential, free, no-obligation consultation.